BIOM - Biology-Micro

 Introduction to uses of biological molecules for improving health and agriculture.
 Gene therapy and DNA fingerprinting are discussed in relation to social/moral issues.
 Intent of course is to help students develop a rational approach to evaluate cost/benefits of biotechnology to society.

-BIOM 210RN Environmental Health Science: 3 Credits (3 Lec)
+BIOM 210IN Environmental Health Science: 3 Credits (3 Lec)

 PREREQUISITE: WRIT 101W or exempt from course based on ACT or SAT scores.
 (F) Environmental health science emphasizes how human health is linked to the health of the environment.
-This course combines classroom instruction with current events discussions, training activities and field trips to explore physical, chemical and biological factors that impact human health, including water pollution and treatment, air pollution, food safety, vectorborne diseases, hazardous waste disposal, community sanitation, emergency preparedness and hazard control in institutional and occupational environments
+This course provides an overview of the field of environmental health for all students with an interest in how human health is linked to the health of the environment.
+Classroom instruction will be combined with presentations, discussions, training activities and field trips.
+The course explores physical, chemical, biological, climatic and socioeconomic factors that impact human health, including but not limited to water quality, air pollution, food safety, zoonotic and vector borne diseases, solid and hazardous waste, water and wastewater treatment, and environmental public health management in emergencies and in recreational, institutional and occupational environments

 BIOM 250 Microbiology for Health Sciences: Infectious Diseases: 3 Credits (3 Lec)